grosshaus-dev/game-dev/development/guide.md

 - Squash commits that you have made locally while working on a trivial new feature.
 - Squash commits that you have made in a feature branch when merging it to the `next` branch.
 - Make sure your commits are signed with your GPG key and show up verified.
+- Use your full name for your commits.

 **As always, go have a coffee, think about it, then push.**